Social Media Statistics 2026 for Briefs & KPI — Fresh Figures and How to Use Them

 • LinkedIn visuals for strong professional engagement

-Each platform should have its own benchmark.
+Each platform should have its own benchmark (see more on engagement benchmarks).

 Choose meaningful metrics